-FMT_MOF.1 Management of security function behaviour Hierarchical to No other components FMT_MOF.1.1 The TSF shall: • restrict the ability to F1 (Not disclosed in ST-Lite). • restrict the ability to F2 (Not disclosed in ST-Lite). • restrict the ability to F3 (Not disclosed in ST-Lite). restrict the ability to F4 (Not disclosed in ST-Lite). restrict the ability to F5 (Not disclosed in ST-Lite).
-Dependencies FMT_SMR.1 Security Roles FMT_SMF.1 Specification of Management Functions
+FMT MOF.1 Management of security function behaviour

+FMT\MOF.1.1 The TSF shall:

+- restrict the ability to F1 (modify the behaviour of the function SF1 (Not disclosed in ST-Lite). - restrict the ability to F2 (enable the function SF7 (Event Audit)) (Not disclosed in ST-Lite). - restrict the ability to F3 (disable the function SF7 (Event Audit)) (Not disclosed in ST-Lite). - restrict the ability to F4 (modify the behaviour of the function SF8 (Event Action)) (Not disclosed in ST-Lite). - restrict the ability to F5 (modify the behaviour of the function SF9 (Unobeservability)) (Not disclosed in ST-Lite).

+Dependencies FMT\SMR.1 Security Roles

+FMT\SMF.1 Specification of Management Functions